signorpipo/wle-easytune/README.md

 Gladly, the Easy Tune is here to help!
 Now u can easily edit a value at runtime and avoid wasting 90% of the time removing the headset.
 Be immersed while you tune <3

+You can find a live version of the Easy Tune [here](https://elia-ducceschi.itch.io/easy-tune-wonderland-engine).

 ### Features
   - Tune a variable at runtime
   - Specify a new variable to add to the Easy Tune widget